-Personal branding for lawyers is not necessarily about becoming a household name, it is about leveraging your best traits to accomplish your goals.
+Personal branding for lawyers is not necessarily about becoming a household name.
+It is about leveraging your best traits to accomplish your goals.
 It’s not enough to do great work – you need to make sure people know who you are and that you’re valued for it.There is a misconception that personal branding requires you to go out there and boast about yourself.
-That you need to be out there, constantly selling yourself to people.
 This couldn’t be further from the truth.
 You are simply positioning yourself as an expert.
 You might not be the client person, and that’s fine but you’d better be the best at branding what you are good at.

 There are many false notions around personal branding for lawyers, today we are going to address a few:

 #1: I HAVE NO INTENTION OF STARTING MY OWN FIRM, SO I DON’T NEED A PERSONAL BRAND.

 This applies a lot to many who are starting their career or working for a law firm.
 Believe it or not, winning work isn’t the only reason to build a personal brand as a lawyer.
 It can help, even if you’re set on staying in practice.
 Being a great lawyer isn’t enough.
 You need to highlight what makes you unique; your unique skills, traits, networks, goals and perspectives.

 Speaking and other career growth opportunities arise when you have a strong personal brand.
 These things look great on your resume or profile.
 Rather than wait for the day when you will own your own law firm if that is your desire, start leveraging your attributes today.